Skip to main content

 The Mobility Assistance Dogs Trust (opens in a new tab) trains mobility dogs to offer practical support, companionship and security.
 They transform the lives of people living with disabilities, and your support can make an incredible difference.

-Image showing a disability assist dog wearing a green jacket.
+A disability assist dog wearing a green jacket.

 New Zealand Epilepsy Assist Dogs Trust